 publicly in postings or comments.
 I decided to finally remove them.
 I don’t want these words to be the last ones they remember.
 Also

 in case you have the flu or something else that makes you feel dizzy: stay at home!

 You might get run over by a car or even a train.
-Don’t listen to stupid jokesters like myself who attempt to tell you that a flu is no reason to complain.
+Don’t listen to stupid jokes like the ones I made myself by people who attempt to tell you that a flu is no reason to complain.

 Last but not least think about this: Would God want to work with you on the divine SEO campaign?
 Or are you just a petty sinner like me?
 Will your links outlast you?

 * (CC BY-NC-SA 2.0) Creative Commons mage by Steven Lilley